4 tips for landing that marketing agency jobPosted by Ryan Jones on Dec 18, 2019. Reading time: 10 mins

 Address our values and culture.

 Values and cultural fit are important to us.
-We talk about these when promoting our jobs, but you can find out more about them on our Values page.
+We talk about these when promoting our jobs, and you can find out more about them on our Values page.

-That said, our new application process does away with the need for a cover letter.
+Our new application form doesn’t need a cover letter.
 We ask the questions we need you to answer, but we still included the option to add a cover letter if you want.
-This is great for those candidates looking to stand out from the crowd.
+This is great for those candidates looking to stand out from the crowd, and another reason you must follow the process!

 I know I've been blunt with some of these tips, but there's a good reason for that.
-Securing that marketing coordinator or account management role isn't rocket science.
+Securing that marketing role isn't rocket science.

 I've talked to so many people this year who concern themselves with the wrong things and become despondent.
-They're convinced they'll never land that exciting opportunity they've been looking for.
+They've applied for many marketing jobs without getting an interview.
+They start to think they'll never land that exciting opportunity they've been looking for.

 Don't get defeated.
 Get active.
-Get that experience, get the certifications, and do something to help you get that job.
+Get that experience, get the certifications, and do something to help you get an advertising agency job.

 Ryan is the Founder & CEO of Refuel Creative.
 He's a HubSpot certified marketer and SEO expert.